firebase/extensions/rtdb-translate-text/README.md

 **CONFIGURATION PARAMETERS:**

-* Deployment location: *Where should the extension be deployed?
+* Deployment location: Where should the extension be deployed?
 You usually want a location close to your database.
 Realtime Database instances are located in us-central1.
-For help selecting a location, refer to the [location selection guide](https://firebase.google.com/docs/functions/locations).*
+For help selecting a location, refer to the [location selection guide](https://firebase.google.com/docs/functions/locations).

-* Target languages for translations, as a comma-separated list: *Into which target languages do you want to translate new strings?
+* Target languages for translations, as a comma-separated list: Into which target languages do you want to translate new strings?
 The languages are identifed using ISO-639-1 codes in a comma-separated list, for example: en,es,de,fr.
 For these codes, visit the [supported languages list](https://cloud.google.com/translate/docs/languages).
-*

-* Trigger path: *To which database path will new strings be written?
+* Trigger path: To which database path will new strings be written?
 For example, if you enter the path `messages`, then the extension will trigger upon writes to `messages/{sourceLanguageCode}/{messageId}`.
-*

-**NON-CLOUD FUNCTION RESOURCES CREATED**:
+**CLOUD FUNCTIONS CREATED:**

-* rtdbtranslate (firebaseextensions.v1beta.function)
+* rtdbtranslate (providers/google.firebase.database/eventTypes/ref.write)